-Gastón Ocampo joined the Inter-American Dialogue in 2020 as a program and database assistant for the Office of the President.
+Gastón Ocampo joined the Inter-American Dialogue in 2020 as a program and database assistant for the Office of the President and later became its program and executive associate.
 Ocampo graduated Magna Cum Laude from Roanoke College with a BA in International Relations and a BBA in Business Administration, where he focused on socio-economic development and democratic governability in Latin America and the MENA region.
 While at Roanoke, he also studied in the UK, Portugal, and Uganda, and gained experience at the Instituto para a Promoção da América Latina e Caraíbas (IPDAL) where he still volunteers.
 Additionally, he also interned at Hilton’s Corporate Headquarters and The Dialogue.
 He is fluent in English and Spanish and has working proficiency in Portuguese.

 On the night of November 14, Argentine President Alberto Fernández euphorically celebrated an electoral defeat.
 Earlier that day, in the legislative elections, the ruling Peronist coalition –Frente de Todos– obtained only 33.5 percent of the national vote against 42 percent of the opposition coalition Juntos por el Cambio.
 Why was the president celebrating, then, apart from lifting the spirits of Peronist supporters?